 With the largest operating casino in the world, the Venetian is a must-visit if you are looking for some serious gambling fun.
 Its architecture is inspired by the city of Venice, Italy with the Palazzo Ducale, the Rialto Bridge, the Lion of Venice Column, and St.Mark’s Campanile to name a few.

 Be sure to visit the Guggenheim Hermitage Museum, and the four theatres: The Opaline, The Sands Showroom, The Venetian Theatre, and the Palazzo: all of which host some amazing shows and concerts.
 Try the TAO nightclub for some intoxicating times, or tie the knot with your loved one at the Venetian Chapel.
-Be sure not to do them in the order mentioned, or you might be looking at some hard times the next morning!
+Be sure not to do them in the order mentioned, or you may look at some times the next morning!

 Fremont Hotel And Casino: